1999 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1999 Penny Value By Variety

-The worth of a 1999 penny varies significantly depending on its mintmark and grade, with pristine specimens from certain mints fetching considerably higher premiums, as the table demonstrates.
-If you know the grade of your coin, you can find the exact price below in the Value Guides section.
+The worth of a 1999 penny varies significantly depending on its mint mark and grade.
+Pristine specimens from certain mints fetch considerably higher premiums, as the table below demonstrates.
+If you know the grade of your coin, find the exact price in the Value Guides section below.

 1999 Penny Value Chart